FZBunny/applepi/NOTES.md

 - Applepi does not always play well with the later versions of ProDOS utility disks.
 The utility programs will often ignore both "HD" drives.
 Under investigation.
 Nearest thing to a workaround is to use ProDOS 1.0 utilities.
 This is true only of the utility programs themselves; BASIC works fine on all versions of ProDOS.
 - There are four mildly annoying, though not always obvious, one-pixel-high horizontal lines in the display.
 Under investigation.
 - ApplePi emulates a 65C02 (not the original 6502) processor, whether or not the IIe enhanced model is selected.
 This saves code, and few will care.
+- Cassette tape I/O is temporarily disabled.
+A workaround for the format differences between monitor and BASIC formats is being devised.